justin-carver/Aida/README.md

 Verify that `config.json` is generated using the details below to enable Twitter API communication.
 Aida will not start without this file!

+When using `readFromConfig(structurePath)` to add/read from the `config.json` you must use: `conf.default.[structureQuery]` in order to pull accurate information from the configuration file's JSON data structure. (e.g. `conf.default.calendar.postingPeriod`) Anything else may result in errors when launching.

 When configuring the appropriate `preferredPostingInterval` please adhere to [date-fns's](https://date-fns.org/v2.28.0/docs/format) documentation for ISO weekday integer date formating, Monday to Sunday:
 | Preferred Day | ISO Formatting |
 | :--- | :--- |
 | Mon, Tues, Wed, Thurs, Fri, Sat, Sun | '1', '2', '3', '4', '5', '6', '7' |

 `start` and `end` times within the `preferredPostingInterval` are running on a 24-hour format. (e.g. 16:00) Single-digit hours must be prefaced with a zero. (e.g. 04:00)

+If `postingPeriod` is set to `"daily"`, only the first element of the `preferredPostingInterval` array will be used.

 ### Config Template
 You will need a specified `config.json` file available in the same directory that Aida is located in.